 Breaking a Lease in Georgia: Legal Reasons, Required Notice, and Penalties

-Georgia gives tenants relatively few automatic escape hatches from a fixed-term lease, which makes the details matter.
-Unlike many states, Georgia has traditionally held that a landlord is not strictly required to re-rent the unit and reduce a departing tenant's bill, so a tenant who simply walks away can be on the hook for the rest of the lease term.
+Georgia gives tenants few automatic escape hatches from a fixed-term lease, which makes the details matter.
+Georgia has traditionally held that a landlord is not required to re-rent the unit and reduce a departing tenant's bill, so a tenant who simply walks away can be on the hook for the rest of the lease term, with one very important exception covered below.
 Georgia's landlord-tenant rules live in O.C.G.A.
 Title 44, Chapter 7.
-For periodic (month-to-month) tenancies, a tenant must give at least 60 days' notice to end the arrangement, while a landlord must give at least 30 days (notice rules differ from the more common pattern, so confirm which applies to you).
+For a tenancy-at-will (the usual month-to-month arrangement), the notice rule is asymmetric and it favors the tenant: the landlord must give 60 days' notice, and the tenant only has to give 30 days' notice (O.C.G.A.
+44-7-7).
 Disputes over rent, deposits, and evictions are usually heard in your county's Magistrate Court.
+The state's official Georgia Landlord-Tenant Handbook, published by the Department of Community Affairs with the Attorney General's Consumer Protection Division, states these rules directly and is worth reading alongside this page.
 None of this is legal advice, the law changes, and your lease may add its own terms, so verify the current statutes or talk to a Georgia attorney or legal aid before you act.

-• Always read your lease for any clause about reletting, advertising the unit, or an early-termination buyout, and ask a lawyer whether mitigation arguments apply to your situation.
+• Read your lease for any clause about reletting, advertising the unit, or an early-termination buyout, which can give you more than the statute does.

 Legally protected reasons to break a lease

 • Active-duty military (SCRA): The federal Servicemembers Civil Relief Act lets servicemembers terminate a residential lease after entering active duty or receiving qualifying permanent-change-of-station or deployment orders of 90+ days.
-You give written notice with a copy of your orders, and termination generally takes effect 30 days after the next rent due date.
+You give written notice with a copy of your orders, and for a month-to-month rent obligation termination takes effect 30 days after the first date the next rental payment is due (notice on March 15, next payment due April 1, lease ends May 1).
+Georgia also has its own military termination statute on top of the federal one: the official handbook explains that Georgia law lets a service member who meets certain requirements terminate a lease entered into on or after July 1, 2005 by giving the landlord 30 days' advance written notice.
+If the federal SCRA does not quite fit your facts, ask about the state route before you conclude you are stuck.

-Georgia does not have a broad statewide statute that automatically lets tenants break a lease for a job relocation, and protections specific to senior citizens or sudden health needs are limited, sometimes a lease or a particular facility offers them, but do not assume a general right exists.
-Confirm your lease terms and current Georgia law.
+Georgia does not have a broad statewide statute that automatically lets tenants break a lease for a job relocation, and protections specific to senior citizens or sudden health needs are limited.
+Sometimes a lease or a particular facility offers them, but do not assume a general right exists.

 Early-termination fees and how much you can owe

-Because Georgia's rules can be tougher on tenants than those in neighboring states, it is often worth a short consultation with a Georgia attorney or legal aid before you break a lease, especially if you are leaving for a protected reason or facing a large claimed balance.
+Because Georgia's mitigation rule can be tougher on tenants than those in neighboring states, it is often worth a short consultation with a Georgia attorney or legal aid before you break a lease, especially if you are leaving for a protected reason or facing a large claimed balance.

 Frequently asked questions